 When arriving at Disney Springs, the restaurant I choose to dine at was completely bought out for a party and was accepting no additional reservations for that day.
 Quickly, I began to worry.
 It was busy, as excepted on a Saturday night.
 I didn't feel comfortable eating somewhere I didn't research first.
 I started to assure my family that I didn't need to eat, but they wouldn't hear of it.
 Just like that, they fanned out looking for a safe restaurant.
 We came across an Irish pub that was accommodating.
 My mom also took it as a sign as we are Irish and felt like a good end to the weekend.

 Upon seating, the waitress let me know what safe foods I could have.
 We decided on salmon cooked in olive oil and a side of Brussels sprouts and butternut squash.
 Just as I was about to be very relieved, our waitress returned back with bad news.
 The Brussels sprouts and butternut squash medley she was so excited to offer me turned out to be pre-prepared in canola oil.
 Even though I insisted on just having the salmon, she kept listing off other things to do as a side, such as a salad.
 I am extremely picky when it comes to certain foods I eat, salad being one.
-I need to know the lettuce or leaves of choice are 100% organic and then cleans properly.
-Because of this, I don't eat salad out.
+I need to know if the lettuce or leaves of choice are 100% organic and then cleans properly.
+Because of this, I don't order salads when dining out.
 However, members of my party were unaware of this and started to push for me to order the salad.
-My mom quickly noticed my aniexty kicking in while in this situation and jumped in to my rescue.
+My mom quickly noticed my anxiety kicking in while in this situation and jumped to my rescue.
 (Food allergy moms are real-life superheroes).
-While this bling did create a bit of a mood kill, we made the best of the rest of the night before heading home the next morning.
+While this blip did create a bit of a mood kill, we made the best of the rest of the night before heading home the next morning.

-Over a year later, and I am back planning another Bachelorette party, this time for my sister!
+Over a year later, I am back planning another Bachelorette party, this time for my sister!
 Despite how nervous I am about it, again, Ashley and I are doing our research and finding out how to make the weekend safe and enjoyable for all.
 Using what we learned from mine, we will make sure to have backup plans just in case and will schedule some downtime for us and the girls, enjoying moments playing card games, telling stories, and laughing.

 If you are hosting a bachelorette party and have a friend or family member coming who has food allergies, remember to keep their safety in mind.
 It is one thing to understand their situation, but the anxiety is not yours to bear.
 Let it be clear to everyone invited what food cannot be around and ways they can keep the event safe.
 Stay in communication with that person, and let them know what the plans are so they can do what they need to do to ensure their own safety.
-Most importantly, if they decide to stay back for any of the schedule plans, don't take offense to it.
+Most importantly, if they decide to stay back for any of the scheduled plans, don't take offense to it.
 Know they are doing it for a reason and be happy they are staying safe instead of risking anything they are uncomfortable with.